Dr. Jeanne

 -- (with Eugene N. Borza) "Some New Thoughts on the Death of Alexander the Great," The Ancient World 31.1 (2000) 1-9.

-Fiction, Reviews, Essays, and Other Publications
+Reviews, Essays, Fiction and Other Public History Publications

 -- "Book Review: The Courts of Philip II and Alexander the Great," Frances Pownall, Sulochana R. Asirvatham, and Sabine Müller, eds.
 DeGruyter, 2022, in Bryn Mawr Classical Review, Feb.
 2023.

-"In Memorium: Eugene N. Borza, 1935-2021," on Mathetria: a Woman Scholar.
+-- "In Memorium: Eugene N. Borza, 1935-2021," on Mathetria: a Woman Scholar.
 Sept.
 5, 2021.

 -- "Ancient Greek Sexuality for Dummies," on Mathetria: a Woman Scholar.
 Feb.
 28, 2021.